krelinga/go-reflection-playground/notes.md

     that you want to match against.
   - This is a cool idea, especially given that you could build up composite matchers that mirror the nested nature of a type ... but is also sounds really complicated.

+## Where to start?

+- I think I want to start by developing a library to capture paths to values within a type.
+  - That seems generally-useful across a bunch of different situations, and will probably help me to get to know reflection better.